cswinter/LocustDB/README.md

 ## Usage

-Download the [latest binary release](latest-release), which can be run from the command line on most Linux systems, including Windows Subsystem for Linux.
+Download the [latest binary release][latest-release], which can be run from the command line on most Linux systems, including Windows Subsystem for Linux.
 For example, to load the file `test_data/nyc-taxi.csv.gz` in this repository and start the repl run:

 ```Bash
 ./locustdb --load test_data/nyc-taxi.csv.gz --trips